jhajek/forge/_posts/2017-07-16-why-you-need-a-big-data-cluster.markdown

    The Hadoop system capitalizes on 4 distinct technology advantages that had become accessable and prevelant in late 2008-2010 that were not in existance during the development of the early RDMBS:

 - Accessible
-    + Hadoop is designed from the ground up to run on commodity Intel based hardware
+    + Hadoop is designed from the ground up to run on commodity x86 based hardware
 - Robust
     + Hadoop is architected to assume frequent hardware failures (Reliability)
 - Scalable